-Then you are not alone.
+You are not alone.
 You have started a journey of discovery that will help you to cope with your disease and not just survive - but thrive.
 Crohn's and Colitis Canada is committed to helping you learn about your disease and providing you with ongoing sources of information that will empower you to manage your disease and become an active member of your healthcare team.

-For more information, please pick up our other Crohn's and Colitis Canada booklets at www.crohnsandcolitis.ca
+For more information and to view copies of our other Crohn's and Colitis Canada booklets at communications and